JoergHeseler/stl-validator-for-archivematica/README.md

 #### Command line switches:

 - `--warnings` prints all warning information to standard output.
-- `--tolerant` passes validation even if the vertex coordinates are negative or the vertices of each facet are not arranged counterclockwise.
+- `--tolerant` passes validation even if the vertex coordinates are negative, the vertices of each facet are not arranged counterclockwise, or the solid name differs from the endsolid name.

 ## Dependencies